onyangoouma/iReporter-backend/README.md

 # Serilalizers

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would document an  explaination of how to setup the codebase upon cloning/forking:

-Things you may want to cover:

 * clone main branch using git clone git@github.com:onyangoouma/iReporter-backend.git